Why You Should Consider Buying a Tiny Home

 Finally, living in a tiny home means that you have less food storage space for food, requiring you to buy fresh food more often.
 Doing so reduces the amount of food waste that you create and ensures that you are eating fresh and nutritious food.

 Have you considered down sizing to a tiny home to save money and lessen your impact on the environment?
-Will you think about it when you are buying a home?
+Will you think about it when you are purchasing a home?

 For inspiration, my favourite book on the subject is “Space: Japanese Design Solutions for Compact Living.”
 It shows brilliant and ingenious solutions to the space problem (e.g., drawers built into stair risers) developed by Japanese homeowners and architects over the years.
 Much better in my opinion than the “Not So Big House” series, but it’s a matter of taste I guess.